mosaicml/llm-foundry/TUTORIAL.md

 This site is under construction :)

-## Workflow 3: I want to fine-tune a HF model like MPT-7B
+## Workflow 3: I want to finetune a HF model like MPT-7B

+We address two possible versions of “finetuning” here.
+For both, you’ll want to be familiar with the material covered in scripts/train/README.md.
+The first finetuning workflow applies if you have labeled data — where you want to train the model to produce a target output given some input.
+The second workflow applies if you have additional unlabeled data that you want to adapt the model to.

 ### Supervised FineTuning and Instruction FineTuning

-We have two resources for supervised finetuning:
+`scripts/train/` already includes some resources for supervised finetuning.
+If that’s what you’re interestested in checkout

 1. [**LLM Finetuning from a Local Dataset: A Concrete Example**](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/finetune_example/README.md)
 2. [The YAML which should replicate the process of creating MPT-7B-Instruct from MPT-7b](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/yamls/finetune/mpt-7b_dolly_sft.yaml) — You can point this at your own dataset by [following these instructions](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#Usage)